-The study area is predominantly residential but does, however, encompass a wide range of land uses supporting a variety of activities.
+The study area is predominantly residential.
+However, it encompasses a wide range of land uses supporting a variety of activities.
 The mix and diversity of uses is reflective of the current zoning provisions that includes land zoned for General Residential, Commercial 1 and 2, Mixed Use, Special Use, Public Use and Industrial 1 and 3 Zones.